-You can discuss with the doctor about the syndrome, and whether the anterior chest wall dent is severe enough to require surgery.
+You can discuss the syndrome with the doctor and determine whether the anterior chest wall dent is severe enough to be fixed with surgery.

 The information I’ve written in this article is not a substitute for professional medical advice, examination, or therapy.

-If you add a severe pectus excavatum in the mix, you’ll also get respiratory and cardiac problems, which will drastically decrease the patient’s stamina and exercising capacities.
+If you add a severe pectus excavatum in the mix, you’ll also get respiratory and cardiac problems, drastically decreasing the patient’s stamina and exercising capacities.

 Please seek medical treatment if you’re having a few of the Marfan symptoms I mentioned above in the article.